ccoutant/dwarf-locations/001a-context.md

 >
 > 5. Current thread
 >
+>     [non-normative] _Many programming environments support the concept of
+>     independent threads of execution, where the process and its address
+>     space are shared among the threads, but each thread has its own stack,
+>     program counter, and possibly its own block of memory for thread-local
+>     storage (TLS).
+These threads may be implemented in user-space or with
+>     kernel threads, or by a combination of the two._
+>
 >     The current thread identifies a current thread of execution.
 When
 >     debugging a multi-threaded program, the current thread may be
 >     selected by a user command that focuses on a specific thread, or it